janaSunrise/nextjs-quickstart-template/README.md

 };
 ```

-And after having the layout attribute, It'll be like this
+And after having the layout attribute, it'll be like this

 ```js
 return (